Insights

 Every requirement needs three things: a policy statement, an operational control, and evidence.
 If a policy says high-impact AI use cases require legal review, then there should be a workflow that enforces that review and a record showing it occurred.
 If a policy says only approved models may process sensitive data, then there should be a control connected to the environments where those models are called and evidence showing actual usage stays within policy.

 This is where many programs overestimate their maturity.
-They have standards documents and approval templates, but no persistent way to verify whether production behavior still conforms to those standards.
+Across the governance programs I've reviewed this year, the same gap keeps appearing: standards documents and approval templates exist, but there is no persistent way to verify whether production behavior still conforms to those standards.
 Manual attestations can help, but they are weak as primary evidence.
 They are snapshots, not proof of ongoing control.

 Build the evidence chain first